datachefs/cdv-notes/pages/how/plan.md

 But don't get ahead of ourselves

 Need an approach that keeps eye on the prize of getting big but also gives lots of folks ways of plugging in and self organizing

+Start playing around w ideas for

+Track 1: grassroots groups that operate at scale in organizing

+Track 2: individuals -- bottom up

 ## After the Election